Wellness

 Off-campus individual counseling services:

-• For students with SHIP insurance: You will need a referral from an SHCS counselor (such as Dr. Lee) or physician in order to use your SHIP insurance to see an off-campus psychotherapist or psychiatrist.
-Beginning Fall 2021, there is a $0 copay for these visits.
+• For students with SHIP insurance: You will need a referral from an SHCS counselor or physician in order to use your SHIP insurance to see an off-campus psychotherapist or psychiatrist.
+There is a $0 copay for these visits.
 If you want to continue with a therapist you have been seeing, or have otherwise already identified the provider you want to see, you can contact Insurance Services directly on HEM with your provider’s name and contact information and ask for authorization.
 Providers within the SHIP/Anthem Blue Cross network can be seen with $0 copay.
 You can also see an out-of-network provider on a 60/40 share cost basis.
 Contact Insurance Services on HEM for specifics.

 • For students with private insurance: First check to see if your health insurance covers mental health services by calling the member services phone number on your insurance card or logging onto their online portal.
 You can find a list of in-network providers either on your insurance company’s website or by calling the phone number on your insurance card for “behavioral health” or “mental health” services.